Published on: 03/10/2023 · Last updated on: 22/04/2026

 Many of the plots created with the default settings in Microsoft Excel will NOT be digitally accessible.
 The guidance below gives common tips to make bar/column, pie and line/scatter plots in Excel more accessible.

 Alternative text (ALT-text) is a description of an image on a webpage or digital document.
-It is distinct from a caption (which serves to support a figure), as ALT-text conveys the context and content of an image to a blind reader (via a screen reader) who would otherwise not be able to access it.
+Alt text is different from a caption (which serves to support a figure), as ALT-text conveys the context and content of an image to a blind reader (via a screen reader) who would otherwise not be able to access it.

 Going beyond alt-text